beyond-all-reason/teiserver/documents/guides/production_setup_linux.md

-This is designed to be a basic overview on how to get Teiserver working in production.
+This is designed to be a basic overview on how to get Barserver working in production.
 It is aimed at people who know how to use a terminal but might not be sure how to setup a server and want/need a bit more of a step by step guide.
 I've been using Debian or Ubuntu as my distro of choice but this should work with most linux distros.
 Obviously you'll need to tweak some commands to suit them.

 Unless otherwise stated at the start of the code block, all commands are intended to be executed on the server.